Loss Prevention Grant Fund

-This year priority will be given to proposals focused on multidisciplinary/multi-departmental/multi-affiliate strategies aiming at reducing diagnostic/treatment errors, omissions, delays, and care communication.
 The Lifespan Loss Prevention Grant Fund provides a source of funding for projects relating to the following:

 - Professional liability (malpractice): Liability incurred as a result of errors in performing professional clinical services.
 In recognition that practitioner wellness affects professional practice and patient outcomes, grants related to this topic are encouraged.

 - General liability: Liability related to premises, operations, and products.

 Funds that are awarded are to be used in the one-year grant fund period and are not intended to cover capital purchases, ongoing operational expenses or to fund permanent positions.